superbrothers/kubernetes-docs/kubectl_delete.md

       --grace-period int                Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when --force is true (force deletion). (default -1)
   -h, --help                            help for delete
       --ignore-not-found                Treat "resource not found" as a successful delete.
 Defaults to "true" when --all is specified.
+  -i, --interactive                     If true, delete resource only when user confirms.
+This flag is in Alpha.
   -k, --kustomize string                Process a kustomization directory.
 This flag can't be used together with -f or -R.
       --now                             If true, resources are signaled for immediate shutdown (same as --grace-period=1).
   -o, --output string                   Output mode.
 Use "-o name" for shorter output (resource/name).